 - (1) Survey Certificate A registered surveyor shall prepare a Survey Certificate to certify that the location of the building in relation to the allotment boundaries complies with the approved plans or as specified by this consent.
-The Survey Certificate shall be provided to the satisfaction of the principal certifier. - (2) Driveway Crossing Construction A footpath crossing (where required) and a driveway crossing shall be constructed in accordance with this development consent and the driveway crossing approval prior to use or occupation of the development. - (3) Reinstate Verge The applicant shall construct and/or reconstruct the unpaved verge area with grass, species and installations approved by Council. - (4) Waste Management Plan The principal certifier shall ensure that all works have been completed in accordance with the approved waste management plan referred to in this development consent.
+The Survey Certificate shall be provided to the satisfaction of the principal certifier. - (2) Driveway Crossing Construction A footpath crossing (where required) and a driveway crossing shall be constructed in accordance with this development consent and the driveway crossing approval prior to use or occupation of the development.

+- (3) Reinstate Verge The applicant shall construct and/or reconstruct the unpaved verge area with grass, species and installations approved by Council. - (4) Waste Management Plan The principal certifier shall ensure that all works have been completed in accordance with the approved waste management plan referred to in this development consent. - (5) Compliance with Acoustic Requirements Documentary evidence shall be provided to the principal certifier confirming that the building has been constructed in general accordance with the approved acoustic report 'Road Traffic Noise Impact Assessment Catherine Park Stage 6 Residential Subdivision' (Table 4 'Façade Construction) prepared by AECOM, Ref No. 60440887-RPNV-06-B, dated 7 April 2017.

-State Environmental Planning Policy (Precincts - Western Parkland City) 2021 Assessment Table
+State Environmental Planning Policy (Precincts-Western Parkland City) 2021 Assessment Table